Patternslib/Patterns/demo/inject/documentation.md

 news content and inject it before the content of `#news`.

 Perhaps inserting a single block of content is not enough for your needs?
 Don't worry!
-Lets give you another example:
+Let's give you another example:

     <section id="section">
       <form action="/my/form" class="pat-inject"